omahacommsys/KFDtool/README.md

 ![schematic](doc/pic/basic_hw_schematic.png)

-Where PIN3 is Arduino pin 3, PIN5 is Arduino pin 5, DATA is the radio data line, SNS, is the radio sense line, and GND is the radio ground line.
+Where PIN3 is Arduino pin 3 for receive data, PIN5 is Arduino pin 5 for transmit data, DATA is the radio data line, SNS, is the radio sense line, and GND is the radio ground line.
 VCC is 5 volts (make sure you are using a 5 volt tolerant board).

-If you are using a shield, on the TRS connector, tip is data, ring is sense, and shield is ground.
+On the 3.5mm TRS connector, tip is DATA, ring is SNS, and shield is GND.

+⚠️ KFDmini (eBay clones) cables and accessories are NOT compatible with any of the officially supported KFD-AVR devices, and vice-versa.

 ### Firmware Flashing

-Head to the Releases page and download both the Firmware and Software zips from the latest version.
-Save the software for later.
-Unzip Firmware, and open the kfd-avr.ino file in the Arduino IDE, and select your board type and COM port from the Tools menu.
-If you are using a board that is not explicitly supported, or DIYing your own rather than using a shield, you should confirm that all options in the hal.h file are correct - namely, CPU speed and data/LED pins.
+Head to the **Releases** page and download the latest Firmware zip.
+Unzip the Firmware, and open the kfd-avr.ino file in [Arduino IDE](https://www.arduino.cc/en/software/).
+It should then automatically open the associated files.
+Select your board type and COM port from the **`Tools`** menu.
+Some Arduino clones may require you to select **`ATmega328P (Old Bootloader)`** under the **`Processor`** option.
+Try this if you are having trouble uploading the sketch.

+If you are using a board that is not explicitly supported, or DIYing your own rather than using a shield, you should confirm that all options in the [hal.h](fw/ino/kfd-avr/hal.h) file are correct - namely, CPU speed and DATA/LED pins.
 Once you are done, hit upload.

-⚠️ If you have a BLUE KFDpico, please use the KFDpico firmware in the releases folder.

-⚠️ If you have a GREEN KFDpico, it likely does not have the USB bootloader to allow updating over USB.
+⚠️ If you have a KFDpico and it is BLUE, please use the KFDpico firmware in the releases folder.
+The DATA TX pin is Arduino pin 2.
+There is also a KFDpico specific branch in this repository.
+If you have a GREEN KFDpico, it likely does not have the USB bootloader to allow updating over USB.
 Please contact [Alex](https://github.com/alexhanyuan).

 For all other versions (KFDShield, KFDMicro, and KFDnano), please use the normal firmware in the releases folder.

 ### Software Setup

-The software distributed with the KFD-AVR release is "flat pack", meaning there is no installer supplied - all you need to do to run the software is unzip the Software zip and run the KFDToolGui.exe file.
+The software distributed with the KFD-AVR release is "flat pack", meaning there is no installer supplied - all you need to do to run the software is unzip the Software zip and run KFDToolGui.exe.
 You may see an "Error - timeout while waiting for data" when first opening the software. **This is completely normal, especially if you have many COM ports on your system.
-The warning will be suppressed in a future release.** Select the COM port corresponding to your Arduino, and you should see information populate in the bottom bar of the screen indicating that the KFDTool software is connecting to your Arduino.
+The warning will be suppressed in a future release.** Select the COM port corresponding to your KFD, and you should see information populate in the bottom bar of the screen indicating that the KFDTool software is connected to your device.

 In order to validate that every part of the chain - hardware, firmware, and software - is working, go to the Utility - Adapter Self Test menu, and click "Detect MR".
 This will send a signal to your radio asking it to reply and confirm it is there.
 If you get a success message, congrats!
 You are ready to load keys.

+If you do not have the circuit shown in the **Hardware Setup** section for the TWI sense line, you may get an error saying that Sense is shorted to ground.
+This is expected and does not mean your KFD is not working.

 # Original Readme: